top of page

 Contact us.
 We'll set up a video call over Zoom so we can talk.
 Your call will be confidential, and it will be free.

-Let's make sure something like the tragedy in the news today never happens again.
+Guys, take care of each other.
+Let's ensure that something like the tragedy in the news today never happens again.

 Video on LinkedIn by Toronto Police Service: